jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 ^ Especially Apple's.
 Make your library look like it belongs.

 ^ There are exceptions (ReactiveCocoa).
-Different things should be different.
+If you're doing something outside of the norm, it can make sense to break convention.
+After all, different things should look different.

 ---